 GPS Coordinates, Main Entrance: 7.277599, -82.497921

-ROTHENBACH PARK is a County-operated community park, located at the east end of Bee Ridge Road.
-The site was a landfill—now long-closed, capped and landscaped—with woods and lakes that border the “hill.”
-The park includes restrooms, picnic tables, and grills.
-Two paved recreational trails totaling about 3.75 miles, separately circle the parking area/photovoltaic plant (1 mile trail) and the hill (2.75 mile trail).
+ROTHENBACH PARK is a Sarasota County-operated community park, located at the east end of Bee Ridge Road.
+The site was a landfill—now long-closed, capped and landscaped—with woods and lakes that border “the hill.”
+The park includes restrooms, picnic tables and grills.
+Two paved recreational trails separately circle the main parking area: the “Solar Trail” which loops around a solar power plant (a 1-mile trail) and the “Hammock Loop Trail,” which circles the hill (a 2.75-mile trail).
 These trails are suitable for all ages and abilities and are used for walking, running, cycling and, of course, birding.
-Although the trees next to the main parking lot provide some birding opportunities, the trail around the hill is of primary interest to birders; it runs through open grassland, alongside ponds, and through beautiful woodlands.
+Although the trees next to the main parking lot provide some birding opportunities, the Hammock Loop Trail is of primary interest to birders; it runs through open grassland, alongside ponds, and through beautiful woodlands.
 No admission fee.

-Insider’s Tip: When the trail circling the center hill enters the woodland, it becomes cool and shady, with many benches available to sit and wait for birds to appear.
+Insider’s Tip: When the Hammock Loop Trail circling the center hill enters the woodland, it becomes cool and shady, with benches available to sit and wait for birds to appear.
 However, long stretches of trail, both before and after the wooded area, are devoid of shade and can be extremely hot and sun-baked.
-A park road provides a shortcut to the woodlands.
-After driving into the park, bear right towards the main parking area, but then take the first left onto the road that runs along the base of the hill (parallel to the western edge of the trail).
-It ends in a small parking area and scenic overlook, and leaves only a 0.2-mile walk on a paved trail to reach the cooler woodlands.
+A park road provides a shortcut to the woodlands (see Trail Map, below).
+After driving into the park, bear right at the fork towards the main parking area, but then make a left onto the paved, South Access Road, that runs along the base of the hill (parallel to the western part of the Hammock Loop Trail).
+It ends in a 45-car parking area and scenic overlook, which leaves only a 0.25-mile walk on the partly-shaded and paved “Turkey Trail,” to reach the cooler woodlands.

 Address: 8650 Bee Ridge Rd, Sarasota, FL 34241